geodynamics/aspect/doc/sphinx/user/extending/plugin-types/vis-postprocessors.md

     class (and possibly the [SimulatorAccess][aspect::SimulatorAccess class]
     class) but also from the deal.II class `DataPostprocessor` or any of the classes like `DataPostprocessorScalar` or `DataPostprocessorVector`.
 These
-    classes can be thought of as filters: DataOut will call a function in them for every cell and this function will transform the values or gradients of the solution and other information such as the location of quadrature points into the desired quantity to output.
+    classes can be thought of as transformers: DataOut will call a function in them for every cell and this function will transform the values or gradients of the solution and other information such as the location of quadrature points into the desired quantity to output.
 A typical case would be if the